 According to a recent Data Security survey- 69% responded saying that they are not confident that their organization’s data would be secure if their perimeter security was breached.
-If we move beyond data to the other elements in a typical organisation – people, materials, assets- none of these would be safe in case of a security breach.
-So here is the million dollar question- does your facility’s perimeter security program have what it takes to keep intruders out?
+If we move beyond data to the other elements in a typical organization – people, materials, assets- none of these would be safe in case of a security breach.
+So here is the million-dollar question- does your facility’s perimeter security program have what it takes to keep intruders out?

 As the first line of defense against intruders and security breaches, effective perimeter protection should be an integral element of the security strategy for any business.

 Perimeter security is no longer about razor wires and guard towers.
 Cutting edge surveillance systems, sensor-based alarms, RF scanners – that’s what perimeter security looks like today.
 For many organizations, protecting large geographical areas or multiple separate buildings or elements is a complex goal to achieve, involving continuous surveillance and immediate action in case of an incident.

 CCTVs continue to play an important role in keeping a watchful eye on critical perimeter areas.
 More recently, demand for high-definition (HD) CCTV has been on the increase, offering the potential to deliver a considerably higher level of surveillance in critical or high-risk areas, such as site entrances and exits, additionally providing detailed footage to help secure convictions should a security breach occur.

 Moreover, to better secure the area, the implementation of Infrared scanners around the perimeter is highly effective in raising an alarm in case of intrusion.

 Infrared sensors use infrared technology to open automatic doors.
 The infrared sensors can detect a change in temperature.
 When the sensors detect a warmer temperature, representing a human, it will activate the opening and closing mechanism of the door.
 Infrared sensors are usually used as primary sensors in automatic door systems.